-Section 1.
+- Section 1.
 Customer Account Information Rule.
-Every Trading Participant shall maintain customer accounts opened as follows:

-- (a) For each account, the following information: - (i) Customer's name, residence address and residence telephone, and e-mail address, if any; - (ii) Date and place of birth; - (iii) Whether customer is an institutional customer; - (iv) Nationality; - (v) Signature of the salesman introducing the account and signature of the partner, officer or manager who accepts the account; - (vi) If the customer is a corporation, partnership or other legal entity, the names of any person authorized to transact business on behalf of the entity; - (vii) Specimen signature; and - (viii) Option whether confirmation of customer orders would be via courier or electronically. - (b) For each account other than an institutional account, the Trading Participant shall obtain, prior to the settlement of the initial transaction in the account, the following information to the extent it is applicable to the account: - (i) Customer's tax identification number; - (ii) Occupation of customer and name and address and telephone number of employer, and e-mail address, if employed; - (iii) Whether the customer is employed by or otherwise associated with another Trading Participant (e.g., officer, director, salesman, or shareholder); - (iv) Whether the customer is an officer or director of a company listed on an exchange; - (v) The customer's investment objective and other related information concerning the customer's financial situation and needs;
+Every Trading Participant shall maintain customer accounts opened as follows: - (a) For each account, the following information: - (i) Customer's name, residence address and residence telephone, and e-mail address, if any; - (ii) Date and place of birth; - (iii) Whether customer is an institutional customer; - (iv) Nationality; - (v) Signature of the salesman introducing the account and signature of the partner, officer or manager who accepts the account; - (vi) If the customer is a corporation, partnership or other legal entity, the names of any person authorized to transact business on behalf of the entity; - (vii) Specimen signature; and - (viii) Option whether confirmation of customer orders would be via courier or electronically. - (b) For each account other than an institutional account, the Trading Participant shall obtain, prior to the settlement of the initial transaction in the account, the following information and/or documents to the extent it is applicable to the account: - (i) Customer's tax identification number; - (ii) Occupation of customer and name and address and telephone number of employer, and e-mail address, if employed; - (iii) Whether the customer is employed by or otherwise associated with another Trading Participant (e.g., officer, director, salesman, or shareholder); - (iv) Whether the customer is an officer or director of a company listed on an exchange; - (v) The customer's investment objective and other related information concerning the customer's financial situation and needs;

-- If duplicate confirmations are required to be sent to another person, the (vi) identity of that person and his relationship to the customer; and - (vii) Source of funds. - (c) For discretionary accounts, the Trading Participant shall also: - Obtain the signature of each person authorized to exercise discretion in the account; and - (ii) Record the date such discretion is granted. - For corporate or institutional accounts, the Trading Participant shall obtain. prior to the settlement of the initial transaction in the account, the following information to the extent it is applicable to the account: - (i) Articles of Incorporation/Partnership: - (ii) By-laws; - (iii) Official address or principal business address; - Secretary's certificate of board resolution authorizing the opening of the account with the Trading Participant; - (v) List of directors/partners; - List of stockholders owning at least two percent (2%) of the capital (vi) stock; - (vii) Contact numbers; - (viii) Beneficial owners, if any; - Verification of the authority and identification of the person (ix) purporting to act on behalf of the client; - (x) Financial Information; - (xi) Investment objective; and - All other information contained in the prescribed Customer Account Information Form ("CAIF"). - If more than one party is named on the account, new account information shall be obtained for each party on the account.
+- (vi) If duplicate confirmations are required to be sent to another person, the identity of that person and his relationship to the customer; and - (vii) Source of funds and proof of financial capacity such as, but not limited to, bank certificate/s, income tax return, professional license, and/or business permit. - (c) For discretionary accounts, the Trading Participant shall also: - (i) Obtain the signature of each person authorized to exercise discretion in the account; and - (ii) Record the date such discretion is granted. - (d) For corporate or institutional accounts, the Trading Participant shall obtain, prior to the settlement of the initial transaction in the account, the following information and/or documents to the extent it is applicable to the account: - (i) Articles of Incorporation/Partnership; - (ii) By-laws; - (iii) Official address or principal business address; - (iv) Secretary's certificate of board resolution authorizing the opening of the account with the Trading Participant; - (v) List of directors/partners; - (vi) List of stockholders owning at least two percent (2%) of the capital stock; - (vii) Contact numbers; - (viii) Beneficial owners, if any; - (ix) Verification of the authority and identification of the person purporting to act on behalf of the client; - (x) Financial Information; - (xi) Investment objective; and - (xii) All other information contained in the prescribed Customer Account Information Form ("CAIF"). - (e) If more than one party is named on the account, new account information shall be obtained for each party on the account.